Niki-600/kdesu-rust-workaround/README.md

 I am currently unsure about what security implications applying this fix might have as the wrapper is located in the home directory

+I recommend checking the contents of kdesu-sudo-wrapper for changes regularly

 --------------------------------------------------------------------------
 Where does this Issue come from?